RodoJML/CPS353_SoftwareEngineering_Project/README.md

 # CPS353 Software Engineering Project
+Project developed at State University of New York on 2023, course CPS353 Software Engineering.

-Full stack website developed using M.E.R.N stack, Tailwind for the styling and JWToken for authentication.
+Full stack webapp developed on M.E.R.N stack, Tailwind for the styling and JWToken for authentication.

-Web application objective is to rate the different meals served in the universities dining hall.
+Web app objective is to have a source to rate the different meals served in the universities dining halls.

     This is a fork from (https://github.com/peternav2/SWE-Project/tree/main)
     Some of my last contributions in the project can be found under branch "development-rodo".